oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 - (A) The first-party client starts the flow, by presenting the user with a "sign in" button, or collecting information from the user, such as their email address or username.
 - (B) The client initiates the authorization request by making a POST request to the Native Authorization Endpoint, optionally with information collected from the user (e.g. email or username)
 - (C) The authorization server determines whether the information provided to the Native Authorization Endpoint is sufficient to grant authorization, and either responds with an authorization code or responds with an error.
 In this example, it determines that additional information is needed and responds with an error.
 The error may contain additional information to guide the Client on what information to collect next.
 This pattern of collecting information, submitting it to the Native Authorization Endpoint and then receiving an error or authorization code may repeat several times.
+The authorization server MAY decide to federate to another downstream authorization server, providing a request uri to its Native Authorization Endpoint.
 - (D) The client gathers additional information (e.g. signed passkey challenge, or one-time code from email) and makes a POST request to the Native Authorization Endpoint.
 - (E) The Native Authorization Endpoint returns an authorization code.
 - (F) The client sends the authorization code received in step (E) to obtain a token from the Token Endpoint.